WELCOME! To all of our returning and new students to Klamath Dance for another fun filled year of dance with classes beginning Monday, Sept. 10th.

 Newsletter: This newsletter is published monthly and is packed with information such as up-coming events, workshop information, important dates, and other various items of interest to students and parents.
 This newsletter is a way to communicate with everyone.
 Please read your newsletter thoroughly each month.
 Newsletters can be found on the black metal stand located in the lobby.

-Facebook: become facebook friends with Klamath Dance and receive first-hand information, reminders, notices and special offers!
+Facebook: become facebook friends with Klamath Dance and receive first-hand information, reminders, notices!

 Tuition: Tuition is due by the 10th of each month.
 A $5.00 late fee will be charged on all past due accounts.

 Automatic Visa Payments: parents have the opportunity to pay tuition via Visa, Master Card or debit card automatically.
 If you are interested in this feature, and have not yet signed up, please pick up a form in the lobby.
 Automatic payments will begin October 1st.

 Aerial Silks, Lyra Classes: sign up for aerial silks or Lyra classes!
 Cost per month is $75.00.
 Classes are held at our satellite location at 2960 Maywood Drive #8.

 Parent Observation Week: Studio policy for observation states that parents and guardians may watch classes during the first full week of class each month, unless otherwise posted.
 Please be courteous to your child and instructor while in the classroom.
 We kindly ask that you not talk or allow other children to disrupt the classroom.
 NO parent observation will be held for September due to the influx of new students into classes and the children are getting acquainted with instructors.